TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Partitioning Puzzles.md

 * *Constraint*: Each region contains exactly two numbers.
 * *Constraint*: The area of each region must be between the two numbers inside it.

+### Area Division
+* *Goal*: Divide the grid into regions.
+* *Constraint*: Regions have letters in the given range.
+* *Constraint*: Regions contain each letter exactly once.
+* *Constraint*: Each letter is part of exactly one region.

 ### Bodaburokku
 * *Goal*: Divide the grid into regions.
 * *Constraint*: Cells with the same number belong to the same region.
 * *Constraint*: All points where three or four lines meet are given (indicated by dots).
 * *Constraint*: Every region contains at least one cell with a number.

+### Deddoanguru
+* *Goal*: Divide the grid into regions.
+* *Constraint*: Regions contain one black circle.
+* *Constraint*: The black circle is an eye that looks at all orthogonal directions until it hits a region border.
+The number in the eye represents how many cells in the region the eye doesn't see.

 ### Dominion
 * *Goal*: Shade some cells in the grid.